 Following the completion of the PRESPEC-AGATA campaign Spring 2014, the LYCCA chamber move to Daresbury, UK, to allow for convenient additions of the UK contributions, primarily the upgrade with ASIC-based front-end cards to process the full set of LYCCA DSSSD detectors.

-At present, the LYCCA detector system is installed and commissioned at a dedicated beam line at the 10-MV Tandem Accelerator of the University of Cologne, Germany.
+The LYCCA detector system was installed and commissioned at a dedicated beam line at the 10-MV Tandem Accelerator of the University of Cologne, Germany.
 Following a successful test of a large ToF membrane, which covers the full 40-cm diameter of the final FAIR LYCCA wall configuration, the inner mechanics have been adopted to allow for meaningful nuclear reaction physics studies with up to 24 LYCCA ΔE-E modules, here at the much lower beam energies of the tandem accelerator.
 The idea is to set-up and maintain LYCCA detectors, electronics, and its NUSTAR data acquistion at Cologne until the system can be moved into the Low-Energy Branch cave of the FAIR-NUSTAR facility in 202x.

 In the meantime and based on the first prototypes, further R&D towards more and more sophisticated time-of-flight systems is on the way.
 The two ways to follow is heavy-ion rate capability and time resolution - though it is a tough challenge to improve on the present time resolution of σ~10 ps, i.e. 0.00000000001 seconds!